mattjstrauss/Wordpress-Build/public/content/themes/basic-bull/README.md

 ===

 ## Overview
 The idea behind this theme is to create a scaleable base in which I can start from to customize and extend to meet the projects needs.
 It has some common features built in and is meant to be an always expanding and improving idea.

+I utilize ACF Pro's local JSON feature which saves field group and field settings as .json files within your theme.
+The idea is similar to caching, and both dramatically speeds up ACF and allows for version control over your field settings!

+The idea is that I can build components in chuncks while versioning each and expanding on them as necessary.

+I build each component individually, make it inactive and then when its ready I "clone" it inside of a Flexible Content Field to allow for a modular based template that can be ordered however the publisher sees fit.

-There still needs to be a more stripped down version that is way more optimized but that will come next.
+There is still a lot that needs to be done.
+I need to create a more stripped down version that is way more optimized but that will come next.
 This prototype is strictly for progress demonstration purposes.

 ### General Features
 * Customizable Wordpress dashboard to include widgets to offer some website onboading